nrc/r4cppp/rc raw.md

 }
 ```

-As with borrowed references, unsafe pointers are immutable by default and can be
-made mutable using the `mut` keyword, for example `*mut int`.

 And that concludes our tour of Rust's pointers.
 Next time we'll take a break
 from pointers and look at Rust's data structures.
 We'll come back to borrowed
 references again in a later post though.